hanabi/hanabi.github.io/README.md

   * Would another player have tried to blind play something before the potential *Fix Clue* was given?
 If yes, then it is not a *Fix Clue*, and it is a *Speed-up Clue*.
   * Was it possible to take an equivalent line where a *Fix Clue* would not be needed?
 (In terms of the same number of clues, and no risk of discarding critical/playable cards.)
 If yes, it is not a *Speed-up Clue*.

+### The Layered Jump

+* If a player who is blind-playing into a *Layered Finesse* skips over a card, they are performing a *Layered Jump*.
+This player has deduced that the card they are skipping over is duplicated (or otherwise bad).
+* The card skipped over in this way will be the next thing discarded, as it is now considered known trash.
+* If a *Layered Jump* skips over a card that cannot be in your own hand, then you can determine that it must be a mistake.
+In this situation, the skipped-over card must be clued directly to re-signify that it is good.

 ### The Misplay Trash Push

 * When a card is clued and the next person misplays that card, it is usually the *Misplay Chop Move* - they had no other options and had to protect an important card on chop.